rasodu/AspnetCoreOnHerokuSample/PRODUCTBACKLOG.md

   - Development SQL server should be started on Docker when project starts.
   - Development SQL server should be migrated on project startup.
   - Development SQL server should be seeded on project startup.
-- Provide steps to perform logging.
-  - There are a lot of third party addins.
-Currently, we are looking into implementing this by enabling [Logentries](https://elements.heroku.com/addons/logentries) addin over [Logplex](https://devcenter.heroku.com/articles/logplex).
 - Implement CI.
 This will allow us to test code.
 We are not implementing full CI.
 Our implementation and impediment to implementing full CI are listed below.
   - Two technical ways to implement this.
 They are discussed in Microsoft [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/docker?view=vsts&tabs=yaml#integrate-build-and-test-tasks).
 We are opting for Docker approach.
     1. Test in the build pipeline